johnykvsky/dummygenerator/docs/overview.md

 `DummyGenerator` iterates this list to find a definition that implements a requested method name.

 `DummyContainer` maintains this registry internally.

+## Container $extensions

+The extensions cache is a runtime map of method name to resolved `DefinitionInterface` instance.
+It is **not** the DI definitions list and it is **not** the registry; it is a memoization layer used by `DummyGenerator` after it resolves the first matching extension for a method.

+The cache is populated in `DummyGenerator::findProcessor()` and avoids scanning the registry on subsequent calls to the same method.
+The cache is cleared whenever the container is rebuilt (for example when `set()` adds a definition) to ensure new or replaced definitions are picked up.

 ## Container Factory